 focus on non-dominant narratives with our programme.

-The CiRCUS ARTSPACE committee work collaboratively to produce a yearly programme of exhibitions, artist residencies, talks, workshops, events, community projects and peer learning.
+The CiRCUS ARTSPACE committee work collaboratively to produce a range of exhibitions, artist residencies, talks, workshops, events, community projects and peer learning.
 We enjoy bringing people from our broad audience of ages and interests together to create memorable experiences.
 Our aim is to develop events which are inclusive and build on these highly valued moments of commonality and community, as well as amplifying a wider diversity of voices and experiences.

-Louise Kernaghan (Fellowship 2024), Lizzie Wood (Fellowship 2024), Jaden Anderson (Fellowship 2023), Emma Caldow (Fellowship 2022), Sandris Masins (Work Placement 2022), Holly Osborne (Committee 2020-2021 & Internship 2019), Shaun Fraser (Committee 2019-2021), Cara Murray (Internship 2021), Hester Grant (Zine Fest Co-ordinator 2021 & Internship 2020), Taylor Black (Internship 2021), Sadie Stoddart (Committee 2019-2021 & Internship 2019), Sophie Brown (Internship 2020-2021), Isabel McLeish (Internship 2020), Jack Kay (Internship 2019) and Suzie Eggins (Committee 2019).
+Current Associates: Ali Bernardelli, Erin Matheson, Lizzie Wood, LG Thomson, Louise Kernaghan, Mairi Summers, Olga Dean Hart, Pauline Krawehl (Nov 2024 - Sept 2025), Claire Gordon (Fellowship 2025), Louise Kernaghan (Fellowship 2024), Lizzie Wood (Fellowship 2024), Jaden Anderson (Fellowship 2023), Emma Caldow (Fellowship 2022), Sandris Masins (UHI Work Placement 2022), Holly Osborne (Committee 2020-2021 & Internship 2019), Shaun Fraser (Committee 2019-2021), Cara Murray (Internship 2021), Hester Grant (Zine Fest Co-ordinator 2021 & Internship 2020), Taylor Black (Internship 2021), Sadie Stoddart (Committee 2019-2021 & Internship 2019), Sophie Brown (Internship 2020-2021), Isabel McLeish (Internship 2020), Jack Kay (Internship 2019) and Suzie Eggins (Committee 2019).

 We wanted a name that linked to our location; our collective originally met in Inverness Creative Academy on Crown Circus.
 The word circus derives from Latin meaning "circle" or "ring" and it has lots of connotations that we liked - it evokes a spirit of energy, enjoyment and curiosity and reflects our diverse practices.
 We also love the Inverness coat of arms featuring a camel and elephant, with origins in international trade, these surprising animals link into our imagining of Inverness’ future of vibrant and unexpected possibilities!